adrianiainlam/facial-landmarks-for-cubism/README.md

 I have decided to make pretty much every parameter tweakable.
 The file "config.txt" lists and documents all parameters and their default values.
-You can change the values there and pass it to the example program using to `-c` argument.
+You can change the values there and pass it to the example program using the `-c` argument.
 If using the library directly, the path to this file should be passed to the constructor (or pass an empty string to use default values).

+## Troubleshooting

+1. Example program crashes with SIGILL (Illegal instruction).

+   Your CPU probably doesn't support AVX instructions which is used by dlib.
+   You can confirm this by running

+       grep avx /proc/cpuinfo

+   If this is the case, try to find out if your CPU supports SSE4 or SSE2, then edit "build.sh" and "example/demo.patch" to change `USE_AVX_INSTRUCTIONS=1` to `USE_SSE4_INSTRUCTIONS=1` or `USE_SSE2_INSTRUCTIONS=1`.

 ## License